 Reference checks are required prior to hiring an applicant.
 At least three professional references should be checked.
 The Telephone Reference Check form can help you to consistently ask the same questions of each reference.

 When the finalist for a position is a current or former UW employee, you must obtain a reference from the candidate’s current (or most recent) UW supervisor.
-If the immediate supervisor is unavailable or if the employee asks that you not contact their current UW supervisor, contact the Payroll Coordinator who will contact HR to inquire.
+If the immediate supervisor is unavailable or if the employee asks that you not contact their current UW supervisor, contact the HR Specialist who will contact HR to inquire.
 Additionally, the department must request a review of the candidate’s official personnel record held at HR.
-The Payroll Coordinator will complete this step for you and let you know if there are any documented issues in their personnel record.
+The HR Specialist will complete this step for you and let you know if there are any documented issues in their personnel record.

 8. Obtain salary approval

-Once you have selected a qualified final candidate, inform the Payroll Coordinator of the intended salary.
+Once you have selected a qualified final candidate, inform the HR Specialist of the intended salary.
 If it falls outside the normal range, you may need Administrator approval.

 9. Make a verbal offer